af/envalid/README.md

   </a>
 </p>

+> [!NOTE]
+> envalid v9 is in beta!
+See the [release notes](https://github.com/af/envalid/releases/tag/v9.0.0-beta) to see what's new, and try it out with `npm install envalid@9.0.0-beta`

-Envalid is a small library for validating and accessing environment variables in Node.js programs, aiming to:
+Envalid is a small TypeScript library for validating and accessing environment variables in Node/Bun/etc programs, aiming to:

 - Ensure that your program only runs when all of its environment dependencies are met
 - Give you executable documentation about the environment your program expects to run in